Joost van der Westhuizen: Illness and death

-In May 2011, van der Westhuizen's publicist confirmed that he had been diagnosed with motor neuron disease.
+In May 2011, van der Westhuizen's publicist confirmed that he had been diagnosed with motor neurone disease.
 Some weakness had first been noticed in his right arm near the end of 2008, but he had put this down to the aftereffects of an old rugby injury.
 A few months later, Dr Kelbrick, his personal doctor and a family friend, noticed his right arm weakness and arranged for tests.
 At that time, Van der Westhuizen was given between two and five years to live.

-An August 2013 BBC Sport report illustrated the progress of his disease – by then, Van der Westhuizen was using a wheelchair, and his speech had grown increasingly slurred.
+An August 2013 BBC Sport report illustrated the progress of his disease – by then, van der Westhuizen was using a wheelchair, and his speech had grown increasingly slurred.
 He told reporter James Peacock,I realise every day could be my last.
 It's been a rollercoaster from day one and I know I'm on a deathbed from now on.
 I've had my highs and I have had my lows, but no more.
 I'm a firm believer that there's a bigger purpose in my life and I am very positive, very happy.

 In January 2014, he returned to the United States to participate in clinical studies with ALS researchers at Massachusetts General Hospital in Boston.
 He planned to visit the Eleanor and Lou Gehrig Center in New York City, which provides support to MND patients, as Van der Westhuizen hoped to start a similar organisation in South Africa.
 He set up a charitable organisation, the J9 Foundation, to raise awareness, funds and to support research.
 He regularly spent time with his children, Jordan and Kylie.

-A feature-length documentary- Glory Game, directed by Odette Schwegler, followed him for a period while he was dealing with having Motor Neurone Disease.
+A feature-length documentary, Glory Game, directed by Odette Schwegler, followed him for a period while he was dealing with having motor neurone disease.
 It was broadcast in 2015 on DStv Box Office.

 On 4 February 2017 he was admitted to the Intensive Care Unit at the Fourways Life Hospital in Johannesburg where he was placed on a ventilator.
 He died at his home in Johannesburg surrounded by his family on Monday, 6 February 2017, at the age of 45.
 A public memorial service was scheduled for 10 February at Loftus Versfeld in Pretoria.